kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Shutting down Flaskr gracefully

-You can stop the docker process by typing CTRL + C.
+You can stop the docker process gracefully by typing CTRL + C.

-You should NEVER close the Terminal.app window without gracefully stopping the docker process.
+You should NEVER close the window of Command Line Interface without stopping the docker process by CTLR + C.

-If you forced to close the Terminal, then the IP Port #80 and #3090 might be held used.
-In that case you would fail to start the process of Flaskr again.
+If you forced to close the window, then IP Port #80 and #3090 might be left *USED* status.
+In that case you would fail to start a new process of Flaskr again.
 When it occurred, you need to stop & restart your PC/OS to release the ports.

 ### How I used Docker